-- Understand the skills your organization has and needs.
-Every role at your organization can be broken down into a set of skills, and every person whether at your organization or as part of an external talent pool has a set of skills.
-Only once organizations know what skills are required to do the jobs at their company today and what skills are needed for tomorrow can they create a plan to find and/or develop people with those skills. - Embrace skills-first hiring practices, externally and internally.
-Put skills at the center of recruitment and internal hiring, where open roles are defined by the skills needed to do the job and people (including those already at your company) are matched and assessed based on their capabilities.
+- Understand the skills your organisation has and needs.
+Every role at your organisation can be broken down into a set of skills, and every person whether at your organisation or as part of an external talent pool has a set of skills.
+Only once organisations know what skills are required to do the jobs at their company today and what skills are needed for tomorrow can they create a plan to find and/or develop people with those skills. - externally and internally.
+Put skills at the centre of recruitment and internal hiring, where open roles are defined by the skills needed to do the job and people (including those already at your company) are matched and assessed based on their capabilities.
 Consider hiring people with transferable in-demand skills, including workers from outside of your industry.
 Taking this skills-first approach to hiring can lead to more women, people without

 - bachelor's degrees, and workers of all ages being considered in the hiring process. - Develop employees to grow with your company.
-Empower employees to advance in their careers at your organization by providing guidance on internal career paths, and by offering opportunities to build and apply skills that align with their career goals and your business needs to fuel employee engagement and retention.
+Empower employees to advance in their careers at your organisation by providing guidance on internal career paths, and by offering opportunities to build and apply new skills and knowledge that align with their career goals and your business needs to fuel employee engagement and retention.